Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Experimental Use Case: Weight- Modification-Activated Adversarial Attacks

-In Table \ref{tab:pruneclass1} we see that for up to 11\% sparsity the robustness margin‐bound (final column) from Theorem \ref{robustness} is not satisfied and no change in class occurs.
-For all pruning levels above 10\%, the margin bound is satisfied so theoretically a classification change could occur, but in practice it requires a level of 17\% until the pruned margin becomes negative.

-These findings imply a provable pruning threshold: for this trained ResNet18, any sparsity below 11\% guarantees no backdoor activation for this sample, since the robustness bound in Theorem \ref{robustness} is not satisfied.
-In practice, this means we can safely apply performance‐enhancing pruning up to 11\% without risking hidden‐trigger misclassification.
-In other words, a 10\% pruning update is \emph{certifiably safe} against triggering an embedded backdoor.
+In Table \ref{tab:pruneclass1} we see that for up to 11\% sparsity the robustness margin‐bound (final column) from Thm. \ref{robustness} is not satisfied and no change in class occurs.
+For all pruning levels above 10\%, the margin bound is satisfied so the perturbation enters the regime in which a classification change becomes theoretically possible, but in practice it requires a level of 17\% until the pruned margin becomes negative.
+These findings imply a provable threshold under the model and assumptions considered: for this trained ResNet18, any sparsity below 11\% guarantees no backdoor activation for this sample, since the robustness bound in Thm. \ref{robustness} is not satisfied.
+For this sample and estimated Lipschitz constant, pruning up to 10\% remains within the robustness region predicted by Thm.~4.1 and does not trigger a classification change.